transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 ```
 {: codeblock}

-Paste the modified `JSON` that contains only the parameters that you want to update into the **Configuration updates** box.
-For example, if you only need to update the value for the `executetimeout` field you would paste this `JSON` into the **Configuration updates** box:
+Paste the modified `JSON` that contains only the parameters that you want to update into the **Configuration JSON** box.
+For example, if you only need to update the value for the `executetimeout` field you would paste this `JSON` into the **Configuration JSON** box:

 ```json
 {